Lenmbugua/CPP-PRACTICALS/README.md

 P2 = &I;      //OK:we can convert int* to const int* int &R = CI;   //ERROR:cant bind an ordinary int& to a const int object const INT &R2 = I;    //OK: can bind const int& to plain int.

+                **CONSTANT EXPRESSIONS**
+A constant expression is an expression whose value cannot change and that can be evaluated at compile time.
+A literal is a constant expression.
+A const object that is initialized from a constant expression is also a constant expression whether a given object(or expression) is a constant expression depends on the types and the initializers.